arpita-png/CARLA-Thesis-Project/README.md

 A Python virtual environment (carla_jupyter_env) was created to run CARLA simulations and interact with them through Jupyter Notebooks.

-CARLA uses a client-server architecture.
+CARLA uses a client-server architecture.<br>
 The server runs the simulation.
 The client (python script) uses the API to interact with it.
 The CARLA server = the actual simulator window running in Unreal Engine.